 Recently, we had a patient with severe congestive heart failure and valvular disease.
 He had a cough that did not respond to any treatments he and his cardiologist had tried.
 He was unable to rest at night and was frustrated by the cough during the day.

 At Compassus, we support your efforts to continue medical therapies.
-If you’ve exhausted your options and have started the hospice conversation, we’re here to help you maintain your best quality of life, all the way to the very end.
+If you’ve exhausted your options and have started the hospice conversation, we’re here to help you maintain your best quality of life all the way to the very end.

 - Coordinating care with you and your doctor

-- Continuation of treatments to reduce symptoms including shortness of breath, pain, fatigue, fluid retention and hypertension
+- Continuation of treatments to reduce symptoms, including shortness of breath, pain, fatigue, fluid retention, and hypertension

 - Reducing ER visits and hospital readmissions

-- Medicines, oxygen and medical equipment related to the life-limiting illness
+- Medicines, oxygen, and medical equipment related to the life-limiting illness

 - Emotional and spiritual support

-- A hospice care team in tune with your physical and spiritual needs.
+- A hospice care team in tune with your physical and spiritual needs

+Hospice is not about giving up.
+Instead, it’s about managing symptoms and stresses so families can embrace every moment they have together.
 Hospice is a fully covered Medicare/Medicaid benefit.
-Care includes caregivers, medications, supplies and equipment related to the hospice diagnosis, with no out-of-pocket expenses.
+Hospice care for end-stage heart failure includes caregivers, medications, supplies, and equipment related to the hospice diagnosis, with no out-of-pocket expenses.